gauthamchettiar/freedom/README.md

+> Please note, 80% of this theme was developed using generative AI.
+While I have tried to test it to my best knowledge.
+It can have mistakes, make sure to flag any issues you find.

 Freedom is a minimal, flexible Hugo theme built on a component-based architecture.
 It focuses on simplicity while providing powerful customization with minimal changes required to layout files.

 ## Key Features